Matter MCXW71 Lighting Example Application#

 Right click on the application (from Project Explorer) -> Debug as -> JLink/CMSIS-DAP

-After this step, a debug configuration specific for the MCXW71
+After this step, a debug configuration specific for the MCXW71 board was

 created.
 This debug configuration will be used later on for debugging the